-Tomorrow is the day we share small desserts like tiny cakes, truffles, and candies.
+The third Saturday in October is the day we share small desserts like tiny cakes, truffles, and candies.
 Why?
 For starters, they’re incredibly cute and are guaranteed to brighten anyone’s day; but what’s more, it’s National Sweetest Day, a real holiday that started in the Midwest designed to encourage people to show kindness in tiny ways.
-For anyone with a sweet tooth, it’s a great excuse to indulge in little things like petit fours and mignardises.
+For anyone with a sweet tooth, it’s a great excuse to indulge in little things like petit fours, or mignardises.
 Let’s begin with the history of the holiday itself.

 Originally dubbed Candy Day in 1916 by the National Confectioners’ Association, the papers soon began referring to it as “Sweetest Day of the Year.”
 However, with the onset of WWI and sugar rationing, this was short-lived and sweet celebrations were put on hold until 1921.
 Depending on who you ask, the holiday first resumed in one of two places.
 The first option offers the city of Detroit, where four Michigan confectioners united with the Red Cross to distribute thousands of bags of sweets to hospitals, orphanages, and shelters.
 The second option, the city of Cleveland, saw a committee of 12 confectioners join forces to deliver thousands of boxes of candy to various people including newsboys, orphans, and the elderly… Perhaps both cities agreed to commence their good deeds in unison?